We Can’t Hire A New City Manager Without Input From The Arts Community

 There are also several areas in which there is tension, most notably the waiver of insurance requirements.
 That's why they need to hear from artists directly.
 We cannot emphasize enough the importance of continuing to exert pressure on the City for real change to take place.

-Richmond will be losing even more of its artists, art commissioners-and the trust of its residents- if it neglects issues that can be addressed by working together.
+• Richmond loses artists, art commissioners-and the trust of its residents, when it neglects issues that can be addressed by working together.

 Testimonials From Richmond’s Artists